 Health testing means that you can hope to avoid or reduce the risk of all the most common Labrador health problems.

 They are generally very friendly to other dogs and people.
-They are often good with cats too if introduced carefully or brought up in their company.
+Plus, they are often good with cats if introduced carefully or brought up in their company.

 Comparing the Labrador Retriever with other breeds

 Want to know how the lovely Lab stacks up against some of his popular canine cousins?